openmc-dev/openmc/docs/source/methods/introduction.rst

   7. The material at the collision site may consist of multiple nuclides.
-First, the nuclide with which the collision will happen is sampled based on the total cross-sections.
+First, the nuclide with which the collision will happen is sampled based on the total cross sections.
 If the total cross section of material :math:`i` is :math:`\Sigma_{t,i}`, then the probability that any nuclide is sampled is

      .. math::